- Caring for the Patient With Cancer at Home: A Guide for Patients and Families

 Skin color changes

-Skin color changes usually happen because there’s some type of change in the body.
+Skin changes color usually because there’s something going on in the body.
 For example, a person may look yellow because of liver problems, blue because of breathing problems, bruised because of blood disorders, or red because of skin problems.
-Changes in the skin can be due to tumor growth, sun exposure, or the side effects of chemo or radiation therapy.
-Some color changes may improve over time, while others may be permanent.
+Changes in the skin can be due to tumor growth, sun exposure, or the side effects of treatment.
+Some color changes may improve over time, while others may be long lasting.

 What to look for

 - Yellowish skin and/or the whites of the eyes.
 May also have deep orange to brown urine (pee) and/or white or clay-colored (light brown or gray-looking) stools (poop).

 - Bruises or areas of blue or purple skin that have no known cause